In this tutorial, we will describe how to copy a formula in excel.

 Formula moves to cell D8 from B8.

-Naturally, the fill handle is the quickest method for copying Excel formulas.
+Naturally, the fill handle is the quickest method for copying a formula in Excel.
 But what if you want to transfer your Excel formula into a range of cells that aren’t adjacent to one another or past the end of the source data?
-Simply copy cell to another and paste like you always have:
+Simply copy and paste like you always have:

 - Click the cell with the formula to select it.
 Select Cell C1 outlined below: